A Comprehensive Guide on How to Enter Auschwitz Birkenau

 How to reach?
 Direct trains can be accessed from Krakow's Main Railway Station which stops at Oswiecim's Central Station, which is 2 kilometers from Auschwitz.

-Entrance timings: Except for January 1, December 25, and Easter Sunday, the Museum is open daily, every day of the year from 7:30 AM to the morning.
+Entrance timings: Except for January 1, December 25, and Easter Sunday, the Museum is open daily, every day of the year from 7:30 AM.
 The closing time may vary depending on the month of your visit.

 Auschwitz Entrance - Hell’s Gate Auschwitz II Birkenau